nebulaeonline/nebulae-rs/readme.md

 2023-12-21 Update:

+Fixing paging momentarily.
+The subsystem hasn't been touched through a few rounds of fairy dust sprinkling.
+It builds but segfaults, so there's some bad juju going on in there.

 Physical allocator work is almost done.
 Virtual memory needs an overhaul, and aa64 hardware-specific support needs to be added.

 I think this will be a nice plateau to bring feature parity across architectures.